ophelia, corrected

 Credit where it’s due: Max Martin and Shellback did a solid job with the music composition of The Fate of Ophelia — the song, albeit its unfortunately bizarre lyrics, is catchy!

-I’ve been hearing lots of stories about people have issues with criticizing Taylor Swift’s music — and many a times, I’ve met people who have issue with any criticism whatsoever of any art THEY LIKED.
-“Why can’t something just be?”
-“You don’t have to listen to her” “The artist should be able to do whatever they want.”
-Oh, the train of fallacies.
+i’ve been hearing lots of stories about people having issues with criticizing taylor swift’s music — and many a times, i’ve talked to people who have issues with any criticism of any art whatsoever —

 To the lovers of literature, this is apt.